marksherriff/vampiregames/syllabus.md

 ### Assessment Notes
 {: .no_toc }

-* Your one lowest Guided Practice (GP) is converted to 5 XP (full points) at the end of the semester.
+* Your one lowest Random Encunter is converted to 5 XP (full points) at the end of the semester.
 This should primarily be used in case you are ill or must miss class for some other reason.
-* Due to the nature of most in-class GPs, these cannot be made up if they are missed.
-However, please note that these are relatively low-stakes and missing an additional GP is not going to have an outsized effect on your final grade.
+* Due to the nature of most in-class Random Encounters, these cannot be made up if they are missed.
+However, please note that these are relatively low-stakes and missing an additional Random Encounter is not going to have an outsized effect on your final grade.
-* Students that have to miss multiple GPs due to various reasons (e.g., sports team travel, SDAC accommodations) should talk to the professor as soon as possible.
-* Each of the five team roles has a different document to submit that demonstrates an aspect of the position.
-* Your evaluation score is based upon several intermediate evals from teammates throughout the semester, a final evaluation from teammates, and the opinion of the staff.
-* There are 3 total quizzes, which will be taken in-person during lecture.
-Students can earn back up to 100 XP from missed quiz questions on the final exam.
 * Students who miss a quiz due to a reason approved by a professor can make up the quiz only before it is returned to the class after it has been graded.
 If it is not possible for a student to do this, they will be allowed to make up extra XP on the final exam for the missed quiz.
-* There are 6 sprints during the project.
-At each sprint check, the TAs will determine if your team has met the requirements for the project up to that point.
-(A sprint is a one- or two-week period of work on the project, and the sprint check happens at the end of that period to see if the goals of that sprint were met.)
 * We expect __all students__ to __fully participate__ in the coding of the project.
 This includes:
   - Working successfully with other team members
-  - Attending team meetings (both with and without the TA)
+  - Attending team meetings
-  - Collaborating on code with team members
+  - Collaborating with team members
-  - Committing working, meaningful code to the project on the main branch that makes it to the final version of the system (e.g. coding a feature of the system, not just fixing deployment issues or adding test cases)
 * Students who do not fully participate in the project per the information above will have XP _removed_ from various team-related scores, including the sprint scores, final team project score, and team evaluation score.
 We do this because if the student did not fully participate, then that XP was not properly assigned because they gained no experience through the work.
 Removing XP will be represented as a negative team evaluation score in Canvas so as to make the penalty clear to the staff and student.
 * _Failure to participate in the team project can result in automatically failing the course, regardless of other assessment scores._